PRECIOUS-Gold prices climb to over 1-month high on weaker dollar

 * Palladium up 1 pct after hitting record high on Monday

-* Holdings in SPDR Gold Trust fell on Monday (Adds comment, updates prices)
+* Holdings in SPDR Gold Trust fell on Monday (Updates prices)

 By Eileen Soreng